lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Matching operators {#chap-MO}

-This document describes basic matching operators (MO)s which must be known by both SCHC C/D, endpoints involved in the header compression/decompression.
+This section describes basic matching operators (MO)s which must be known by both SCHC C/D endpoints involved in the header compression/decompression.
 They are not typed and can be applied indifferently to integer, string or any other type.
 The MOs and their definitions are provided next:

-* equal: a field value in a packet matches with a field value in a rule if they are equal.
+* equal: a field value in a packet matches with a target value in a Rule if they are equal.

-* ignore: no check is done between a field value in a packet and a field value in the rule.
+* ignore: no check is done between a field value in a packet and a target value in the Rule.
 The result of the matching is always true.

-* MSB(length): a field value of a size equal to "length" bits in a packet matches with a field value in a rule if the most significant "length" bits are equal.
+* MSB(length): a field value of a size equal to "length" bits in a packet matches with a target value in a Rule if the most significant "length" bits are equal.

 * match-mapping: The goal of mapping-sent is to reduce the size of a field by allocating a shorter value.
 The Target Value contains a list of pairs.
 Each pair is composed of a value and a short ID (or index).
 This operator matches if a field value is equal to one of the pairs' values.
+The field values duplicated must be avoided or if not the first occurence must be used.

-Matching Operators and match-mapping needs a parameter to proceed to the matching.
+Matching Operators as match-mapping and MSB need a parameter to proceed to the matching.
 Match-mapping requires a list of values associated to an index and MSB requires an integer indicating the number of bits to test.